Figurative and exquisite functional art with strong social comment

 Her clay work combines the figurative and the functional in a more earthy way; pots in the shape of the female body or characterized faces, demonstrate the command she has over the medium.
 A lot of both her clay and wooden sculptures has a strong element of social comment too.

 In 1976 she began to work with wood (again inspired by a dream), a medium traditionally associated in Venda culture with men.
 She remains the only Venda woman to do so.
-Her twisted wooden figures of The Flood (1994) and Union Buildings (1999) are some of her better known works.
-Mabasa found recognition nationally and internationally in the 1980's for her pottery figures decorated with enamel paint; and some of these were included in the first Johannesburg Biennale in 1994.
+Her twisted wooden figures of The Flood (1994) and Union Buildings (1999) are some of her best known works.
+Mabasa found recognition nationally and internationally in the 1980’s for her pottery figures decorated with enamel paint; and some of these were included in the first Johannesburg Biennale in 1994.